BA. Ec. Soc (Psych), MIL, MA, PG Dip (Psych) Applied Psych (Cert)

 Emily is an engaging public speaker and skilled group facilitator.

-In 2019 her clients included the Australian Defence Force, The Commonwealth Bank and the AFL as well as small businesses and NGOs.
+Her clients have included the Australian Defence Force, The Commonwealth Bank and the AFL as well as small businesses and NGOs.

 Workshops can be tailored to the needs of the team.

 Adapting to change

 Corporate culture- building Values, Engagement and Vulnerability

 Australian Practitioners Health Association (APRHA) Associated Member of the Australian Psychological Society (AMAPS).